dockrbyter/wt_supporterprofile/README.md

 Option B - make a copy from the session script

-If you want to use the automatically session restart and stuff like that, copy the SSH profile, paste it to the profile list and edit username addres, tabTidle, etc. according to your environment.
+If you want to use the automatically session restart and stuff like that, copy the SSH profile, paste it to the profile list and edit username address, tabTidle, etc. according to your environment.
 Then make a copy from the session script "wt-session_ssh_staic_template.ps1" and rename it like "wt-session_ssh_staic_SRV-01.ps1" (or what ever you want).
 Now go to your new created profile in "settings.json" and change the scriptname in the commandline parameter to the name you have set on you copy.
 Finaly edit the variables (lines 10 to 18) in your session script and you good to go.
 For more information scroll down to "Script Settings".